mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 9:00AM on 07 December 2025 or as the situation changes.

-- Flood alert: Tidal River Avon at Bristol, Pill and Shirehampton
+- Warning no longer in force: Tidal River Avon at Bristol, Pill and Shirehampton
-- High tides over the next two days may lead to flooding.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
-Flooding is possible from 07:00PM to 08:00PM on 05/12/2025 and 07:00AM and 08:00AM on 06/12/2025
+Tidal conditions are expected to improve and no flooding is expected.
-Areas most at risk include the tidal River Avon from Sea Mills to Conham in Bristol and between the Avonmouth Bridge and Shirehampton Park including Pill and Shirehampton.
-The first forecast high water at Avonmouth is 7.48mAODN at 07:15pm this evening 05/12/2025, with South Westerly Force 5 winds.
-The second forecast high water is at 7:30am on Saturday 06/12/2025 with a level of 7.61mAODN and Force 7 South Westerly winds. mAODN is height above average sea level.
-Flooding to roads and farmland is possible but properties are not currently expected to flood.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-We are closely monitoring the situation and our incident response staff will be on site closing flood gates Take care and avoid walking, cycling or driving through flood water and don't put yourself or others at risk This message will be updated by 12:30PM on 06 December 2025 or as the situation changes.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - Higher than normal tides on Friday evening and Saturday morning may lead to flooding.
 Flooding is possible from 9:15pm on Friday evening and 9:30am on Saturday morning.